Pacuare River Rafting

 KM 3.33 – Bienvenidos Rapid: Class II+.
 Another rapid named Bienvenidos due to a river access point.
 Read and run.

-KM 3.77 – State Border: You cross from Cartago Province into Limon Province at this point.
+KM 3.77 – Cartago to Limon Province Border: You cross from Cartago Province into Limon Province at this point.

 KM 4.14 – Linda Vista Put In: River Left.
 This is the best put-in option for the Lower Pacuare.
 The road is good and there are pit toilets here.

-KM 4.33 – Volcano Rapid: Class III.
+KM 4.33 – Linda Vista Rapid: Class III.
 Keep your eyes out for a rock mid channel that’s easy to pass on the left.
-Then the river makes a jarring right hand turn, work your way right to stay off the right wall.
+Then the river makes a jarring right hand turn, and work your way right to stay off the right wall.

-KM 4.95 – Creek: River Left.
-There are lots of tributaries on the Pacuare, which are difficult to find their names if they have one.
-This creek has a large swimming hole if you hike up it approximately 100 meters.
+KM 4.95 – Congo Creek: River Left.
+This creek has a large swimming hole if you hike up approximately 100 meters.
+The cobblebar on the downstream side of this creek is a popular lunch spot for rafting companies.

-KM 5.24 – Cable Car: A cable cart crosses the river here for access to the Ju Tsiöbata eco-lodge, which you can’t spot from the river.
+KM 5.24 – Cable Cart & Beginning of Lodge Section: A cable cart crosses the river here for access to the Ju Tsiöbata eco-lodge, which you can’t spot from the river.
 This marks the beginning of the lodge section, which continues until Rio Tropicales, ~5 kilometers downstream.

 KM 6.35 – Pacuare Eco-Lodge: River Left.
 Pacuare Outdoor Center lodge is the first visible lodge you’ll come across on the Pacuare River.
 Learn more about the Pacuare Eco-Lodge.